Updated January 2014

 E. When is Bright House required by law to disclose customer information?

-We must disclose customer information, including personally identifiable information, when required by the terms of valid legal process such as a subpoena, court order, or search warrant.
-If a court order requires us to disclose personally identifiable information to a third party, we are required to notify you.
-If you subscribe to our cable television services and a government entity is seeking your personally identifiable information, federal law requires that you be afforded notice of and the opportunity to appear and contest in a court proceeding relevant to the court order any claims made in support of the court order.
+We must disclose customer information, including PII, when required by the terms of valid legal process such as a subpoena, court order, or search warrant.
+If a court order requires us to disclose personally identifiable information to a third party non-governmental entity, we are required to notify you.
+If you subscribe to our cable television services and a government entity is seeking information regarding your selection of video programming, federal law requires that you be afforded notice of and the opportunity to appear and contest in a court proceeding relevant to the court order any claims made in support of the court order.
 At such a proceeding, the government entity is required to offer clear and convincing evidence that the subject of the information is reasonably suspected of engaging in criminal activity and that the information sought would be material evidence in the prosecution of the case.

 If we notify you of specific legal requests or orders for personally identifiable information, and there is an opportunity for you to object to such disclosures, it is then up to you to object or take specific action to prevent these disclosures.